BenZed/benzed-ts/packages/presenter/markdown/06-rendering.md

 - The robot downloads those preview files, compresses them, and then re-uploads them using the `Asset Manager API`

 <!-- @Prompt -->
 Rendering on the current Asset Manager is a straight up hack.
 If that machine on the *floor* over there were to break or get unplugged, all Rendering on Gears would stop happening.
+There is definitely  a better system.

 <!-- @CenterHeader clear skip -->
 # AWS Lambda